Foster Care

 -

-Ability to partner with DHR social workers, Guardian Ad Litems, CAJA workers, and other professionals to ensure that children's needs are met
+Able to collaborate with DHR social workers, Guardian Ad Litems, CAJA workers, and other professionals to ensure that children's needs are met.

 -